Welcome to Irna

 House Slvanna

-Residing in Marwen, this House Slvanna is an elven family, the longest running rulers.
+Residing in Marwen, House Slvanna is an elven family whose tenure outlasts the institutional memory of most of their peers.

 The Emperor

-Residing in The Crown, the emperor is a ruler that rules over all of the kingdoms of Irna.
+Residing in The Crown, the Emperor rules over all kingdoms of Irna.
+The position has been continuous since the founding of the Empire.

 Minor Nobles

-Minor Nobles run towns and the surrounding farm lands to that town and are heavily vested into the industry of the town, either as a long standing family business or in the management of it.
-Unlike the major nobles who are kings in their own right and rule vast regions, including many of the towns these nobles are running.
+Minor nobles run towns and the surrounding farmlands, and are heavily invested in the industry of the town — either as a long-standing family business or in the management of it.
+Unlike the major nobles who are kings in their own right and rule vast regions, minor nobles govern at the level where imperial law meets daily life.

 Food and Culture